-All certificate students must participate in the cognitive science of language proseminar, a two-semester (6 s.h.) survey course on the five major disciplines within the language sciences—psychology, formal linguistics, neuroscience, communication disorders, and computational approaches.
-They also must complete three approved courses chosen from the lists below, and they must include a faculty member in the cognitive sciences of language on their Ph.D. comprehensive and dissertation exam committees.
+Certificate students must participate in the cognitive science of language proseminar, a two-semester (6 s.h.) survey course on the five major disciplines within the language sciences—psychology, formal linguistics, neuroscience, communication disorders, and computational approaches.
+They also must complete three courses on cognitive science or language outside their field of study.
+Students can choose from the approved courses in the lists below, or they can petition the program for other courses.
 Students may enroll in the proseminar and three additional courses before or concurrently with other courses in their programs.

-The Certificate in Cognitive Science of Language requires the following course work.
+The Certificate in Cognitive Science of Language requires the following coursework.

 |Cognitive Science of Language Proseminar I

 |Cognitive Science of Language Proseminar II

 Communication Sciences and Disorders